solverv-missing/solverv-missing/README.md

 ## Greetings.
 * Trans girl
+* BR/EN
 * Programming for fun
 * System developing student
 * Music addict
-* Part of a student dev team
+* Part of a students dev team
 <!--
 **solverv-missing/solverv-missing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.